peterosterlund2/texel/readme.txt

 The Texel distribution contains the following pre-compiled executables located in the bin directory:

+texel64-avx512.exe
+  For Windows 7 or later x86-64 systems using AVX-512, VNNI, POPCOUNT and BMI2
+  instructions.

 texel64-avx2-bmi.exe:
   For Windows 7 or later x86-64 systems using AVX2, POPCOUNT and BMI2
   instructions.